 - You must contact the clinic if you have any unexpected hospitalizations within 30 days of the procedure.

-- Do not do a pregnancy test afterwards as the pregnancy hormones leave the body slowly, a test can still be positive weeks after an abortion has removed the pregnancy.
+- Do not do a pregnancy test afterwards as the pregnancy hormones leave the body slowly.
+A test can still be positive weeks after an abortion has removed the pregnancy.

 Free post-abortion counselling is available at the clinic for those who feel it would be helpful.
 If you experience prolonged sadness or emotional turmoil you may benefit from this counselling; there is no charge for this.
 To make an appointment for this service please call 604-322-6692 during normal clinic hours.
 We have produced a handout you may find helpful on how to cope afterwards.
 There is also a coping and caring for yourself worksheet and a pamphlet on dealing with difficult emotions.
 Support persons can find information on how to support someone after an abortion here.

-If you would like an IUD inserted or if you need a six-week post-IUD insertion checkup call us to make an appointment for this.
+If you would like an IUD inserted or if you need a post-IUD insertion checkup call us to make an appointment for this.